Tremendous Research Opportunities

 As a computer engineering PhD student, you will pursue theoretical and empirical studies in a topic area determined by your interests and those of your faculty research advisor.
 As a student in Boston, you will be in the midst of a vibrant high-tech research community where external collaborations with industry, government, and other universities are common.
 However, your experience will likely not be limited to Boston; PhD students are supported by the Department to present their work at many key conferences around the world.

-- A total of 64 graduate-level credits, 32 of which must meet the MS degree requirements.
+- A total of 64 graduate-level credits, 32 of which must meet the MS-CE requirements.
 A successfully defended PhD prospectus may be used to satisfy the MS thesis/project requirement.

 - In structured courses, only grades of B- or higher are accepted for fulfilling PhD credit requirements.
 In non-structured (P/F) courses, the P grade is acceptable for fulfilling PhD requirements.
 PhD students who receive grades of C+ or lower in 3 courses will be withdrawn from the program.